-Mediators should be drawn from a variety of disciplines and should reflect the racial, ethnic and cultural diversity of our society.
-Prospective mediators should be screened carefully for qualities such as the ability to listen actively, to isolate issues, and to focus discussion on issues.
+The Georgia Commission on Dispute Resolution (Commission) seeks to ensure that courts and litigants have access to well-trained, highly skilled neutrals who adhere to the highest ethical standards.
+All neutrals must have process expertise and some neutrals must have subject matter expertise.
+Neutrals should be drawn from a variety of disciplines and should reflect the racial, ethnic, and cultural diversity of our society.
+Local court alternative dispute resolution (ADR) programs should screen prospective neutrals carefully for qualities such as the ability to listen actively, to isolate issues, and to focus discussion on issues.